• Skip to primary navigation

 people making transition from unhealthy to healthy food concept

 Making the transition into a plant-based diet is one that will benefit you just as much as the animals you’re not going to be eating.
-Amongst other great results, veganism can leave you feeling happier, lighter and will seriously decrease your carbon footprint.
+Amongst other great results, veganism can leave you feeling happier, and lighter, and will seriously decrease your carbon footprint.
 As awesome as the outcomes are, getting started can be tricky and difficult.

 How to Make The Vegan Transition